Law Enforcement Training Program (SLETP)

 The cost of the program is actually less than it was when the program was a credit-based program.
 The cost is $4,800.00 and includes all programmatic costs (instruction, facilities, major equipment, ammunition, etc.).
 Participants are required to purchase a uniform with some basic personal protective gear.
 Participants are also responsible for all costs relating to meals and housing.

 Is housing available?

 Housing may not available on campus but is available in the local community.
 A complete list of housing options is included in the Housing section on this site.
 We do not support or endorse any one particular housing provider.
 It is up to the trainee to investigate and set up housing arrangements.
-Housing will be needed for the fall semester from September 5 – November 20, 2012.
+Housing will be needed.

 What is the placement rate for the SRU program?